-- 1. Pursuant to M.G.L. c.
-6E, § 3(a): - The [C]ommission shall have all powers necessary or convenient to carry out and effectuate its purposes, including, but not limited to, the power to: - (1) act as the primary civil enforcement agency for violations of [Chapter 6E]; . . . - (4) deny an application or limit, condition, restrict, revoke or suspend a certification, or fine a person certified for any cause that the [C]ommission deems reasonable; . . . - (23) restrict, suspend or revoke certifications issued under [Chapter 6E]; [and] - (24) conduct adjudicatory proceedings in accordance with [C]hapter 30A; - 2.
-Under M.G.L. c.
-6E, § 1, a "conviction" is "an adjudication of a criminal matter resulting in any outcome except wherein the matter is dismissed or the accused is found to be not guilty, including, but not limited, to an adjudication of guilt with or without the imposition of a sentence, a plea of guilty, a plea of nolo contendere, an admission to sufficient facts, a continuance without a finding or probation" for purposes of the sections of M.G.L. c.
-6E cited herein. - 3.
+1. Pursuant to M.G.L. c.
+6E, § 3(a):

+The [C]ommission shall have all powers necessary or convenient to carry out and effectuate its purposes, including, but not limited to, the power to:

+- (1) act as the primary civil enforcement agency for violations of [Chapter 6E]; ... - (4) deny an application or limit, condition, restrict, revoke or suspend a certification, or fine a person certified for any cause that the [C]ommission deems reasonable; . . . - (23) restrict, suspend or revoke certifications issued under [Chapter 6E]; [and]

+- (24) conduct adjudicatory proceedings in accordance with [C]hapter 30A; . . . . - 2.
 Pursuant to M.G.L. c.
-6E, § 10(a)(i), "[t]he [C]ommission shall, after a hearing, revoke an officer's certification if the [C]ommission finds by clear and convincing evidence that . . . the officer is convicted of a felony."

-4. Pursuant to M.G.L. c.
-6E, § 10(g), the Commission shall publish any revocation order and findings and shall provide all revocation information to the National Decertification Index ("NDI").
+6E, § 10(a)(xvi), "[t]he [C]ommission shall, after a hearing, revoke an officer's certification if the [C]ommission finds by clear and convincing evidence that . . . the officer is not fit for duty as an officer and the officer is dangerous to the public, as determined by the [C]ommission." - 3.
+Pursuant to M.G.L. c.
+6E, § 10(b)(iii), "[t]he [C]ommission may, after a hearing, suspend or revoke an officer's certification if the [C]ommission finds by clear and convincing evidence that the officer . . . has a pattern of unprofessional police conduct that [the] [C]ommission believes may escalate." - 4.
+Pursuant to M.G.L. c.
+6E, § 10(g), the Commission shall publish any revocation order and findings and shall provide all revocation information to the National Decertification Index ("NDI"). - 5.
+Pursuant to M.G.L. c.
+6E, § 10(h), the Commission may institute a disciplinary hearing after an officer's appointing agency has issued a final disposition regarding the alleged misconduct.